Razan67/Data-Structures-Project-Task-Management-System-and-Algorithm-Implementation/README.md

 | **Merge Sort** | A stable, efficient, comparison-based, divide-and-conquer sorting algorithm. | Implemented in `Merge.java` and timed in `SortComparison.java`. |
 | **Enhanced Selection Sort** | A variation of the standard Selection Sort. | Implemented and timed in `SortComparison.java`. |

+Key Classes: `SortComparison.java`, `Merge.java`

+Technology Stack

+•
+Language: Java

+•
+Environment: Standard Java Development Kit (JDK)

+Setup and Execution

+Prerequisites

+•
+Java Development Kit (JDK) 8 or higher installed on your system.

+Compilation and Running

+The project is organized into packages (app, shortestPath, sorting).
+You will need to compile and run the main classes from the root directory of the project (Final application).